MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/overview.md

 ## Pricing information

-[!INCLUDE[Social Engagement](../includes/pn-social-engagement-short.md)] is included with the [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] Plan, Customer Engagement Plan, and Customer Engagement Application (Sales, Customer Service, Field Service, and Project Service Automation) subscriptions.
+[!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] is included with the [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] Plan, Customer Engagement Plan, and Customer Engagement Application (Sales, Customer Service, Field Service, and Project Service Automation) subscriptions.
 So, everyone across the organization can benefit from its capabilities.
 For more information about pricing and licensing for [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)], visit [Dynamics 365 pricing](http://go.microsoft.com/fwlink/p/?LinkID=401462).

-Note that [!INCLUDE[Social Engagement](../includes/pn-social-engagement-short.md)] pricing is based on a monthly post quota.
+Note that [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] pricing is based on a monthly post quota.
 [Learn more about how to buy post quota add-on subscriptions for your organization](manage-post-quota.md#buy-additional-quota).

 ## Getting started